 Is Brushing Really a Crime?

-While brushing seems a victimless crime on the surface, it is illegal in the United States and in many other countries, including China, for companies to use deceptive sales tactics.
+While brushing seems like a victimless crime on the surface, it is illegal in the United States and many other countries, including China, for companies to use deceptive sales tactics.
 This includes creating fake online reviews from fake buyers.

 The difficulty is in catching the criminals.
 Companies in China are sophisticated in using the scam, setting up fake buyers in other countries (like the Philippines and Fiji), thereby making it impossible to trace the fake buyers back to a real company.
 Often, the buyer may "order" expensive goods, but the company will send cheap knockoffs instead.
 The fake buyer, however, will write a glowing review of the expensive product.
 This gives the unscrupulous seller an unfair sales advantage over legitimate and honest sellers in the online marketplace, where positive reviews help drive sales.